joedski/condition-evaluator/README.md

 And these read, more or less "Every of (page 254 is visited; [reader] is a hoopy frood) is true".

 Of course, for your Application to understand this, you'll need to write Predicates for `isVisited` and `isHoopyFrood`.
+Maybe you even want slightly different behavior from the basic one for your `every` Predicate.
 You'll also probably want to use the Referents EvaluationContextProvider, giving it ReferentSelectors for `page` and a default one which points to the Reader.